MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/02/devtools.md

 1. Open the [Command Menu](../../../command-menu/index.md).
 1. Type `Rendering`.
 1. Run the **Show Rendering** command.
-1. Go to **Emulate CSS media feature color-gamut** and then click an option.
+1. Go to **Emulate CSS media feature color-gamut** and then click an option:

+![Emulate the CSS color-gamut media feature.](../../media/2021/02/rendering-css-color-gamut.msft.png)

 To learn more about the `color-gamut` feature, see [Color Display Quality: the 'color-gamut' feature](https://drafts.csswg.org/mediaqueries-4#color-gamut).

 For the history of this feature in the Chromium open-source project, see Issue [1073887](https://crbug.com/1073887).

-![Emulate the CSS color-gamut media feature.](../../media/2021/02/rendering-css-color-gamut.msft.png)

 <!--
 See also: